mihirchronicles/mihirchronicles.github.io/content/bookshelf/extreme-ownership.md

 ---

 ## I. Brief Summary
-A clear application on how to be a leader with extreme ownership.
-Navy SEALs Jocko Willink and Leif Babin discuss leadership lessons which includes practicing extreme ownership, killing your ego, enforcing standards, simplifying, prioritizing, and executing.
+A book on how to be a leader with extreme ownership.
+Navy SEALs Jocko Willink and Leif Babin discuss leadership lessons which includes practicing ownership, killing ego, enforcing standards, simplifying, prioritizing, and executing.
 Each chapter includes their experience fighting in the Battle of Ramadi, Iraq, with concluding lesson on a leadership principle and business application.

 ## II.
 Big Ideas
 - The leader is always responsible.
-- Everyone on the team must believe in the mission.
+- Everyone on a team must believe in the mission.
 - Work with other teams to achieve mutually beneficial outcomes.
 - Keep plans simple, clear, and concise and communicate them clearly.
 - Check your ego and lead with humility.
 - Figure out your priorities, and then act on them one at a time.
 - Clarify your mission.
-- Engage with your higher-ups; keep them in the loop--especially when they frustrate you.
+- Engage with your higher-ups; keep them in the loop, especially when they frustrate you.
 - Act decisively, even when things are chaotic.
 Get comfortable making decisions with incomplete information.
 - Lead and support your superiors.
 - Leader's Planning Checklist: